All Inclusive Holidays Rhodes: Your Ultimate Search Guide

 Hidden Beaches and Secret Coves

 Maria Roussos, a local marine biologist and tour guide, reveals her favourite coastal spots near popular resorts.
-“Many visitors never venture beyond their hotel beach, but Rhodes has some extraordinary hidden coves.
-Ask your resort about their shuttle service to Anthony Quinn Bay or Tsambika Beach – they’re both stunning alternatives to the usual tourist spots.”
+“Many visitors never venture beyond their hotel beach, but Rhodes has some extraordinary hidden coves with golden sands.
+Ask your resort about their shuttle service to Anthony Quinn Bay or Tsambika Beach – they’re both stunning alternatives to the usual tourist spots.
+For a different experience, consider visiting a shingle beach, which offers a unique and scenic coastal setting.”

 Her insider tip: “The best swimming spots are often accessible through hotel-organised boat trips.
 Look for excursions to Prasonisi, where the Mediterranean meets the Aegean Sea – it’s spectacular and many all-inclusive packages include the trip.”